 WEBSITE – navigation, speed, website optimisation, writing, images, design.

 Link correlating words by drawing a line between them.

 For example WEBSITE OPTIMISATION correlates with SEARCH ENGINE.

-Your initial, very broad topics start to become narrower and more specific, enabling you to find niches.
+Your initial, broad topics start to become narrower and more specific, enabling you to find niches.

 Ask employees, spouses, even children to help you.
 It can be used a trust building exercise.

 Topics may seem obscure at first but writing about them can broaden reach, capturing an audience that doesn’t even know your product exists.

 Items to kick off your blogging mind map